ICA – How to Personalise Offers and Recipe Recommendations?

 ICA went from no AI models into a 10+ people team of Data Scientists and Data Engineers.
 “A leading star for how an Analytics Team should be run,” describes Martin Lennartsson, former Delivery Lead at ICA.

 The outcome was predictive modelling and a recommendation engine, which allowed ICA to provide a more personalised user experience for its customers.
-ICA has established a significant lead in personalisation capabilities, and has shown that personalised marketing at the household level is a highly effective approach to improve sales, loyalty, and profit both in the short and long term:
+ICA has established a significant lead in personalisation capabilities, and has shown that personalised marketing at the household level is a highly effective approach to both in the short and long term:

-- Profit was also measured as a KPI, and it also increased by a substantial amount.
-This proves that the models did not only create “coupon hunters”, they increased customers’ overall baskets.
+This proves that the models did not only create “coupon hunters”, they increased customers’ overall spend.

 A grocery retailer in Sweden with around 1,300 stores and a market share of about 36%.
 ICA is the leading grocery retailer in the country and one of the Nordic region’s main players in Fast Moving Consumer Goods (FMCG).